-So, Daniel understood where “all this evil” came from and he blamed himself as well as his people.
-But, he was discouraged because the “evil” the Lord permitted to come upon them failed to produce a change in the lives of his people.
-Evidently they continued practicing iniquity and made no effort to understand why “all [that] evil” came upon them.
-Therefore, if they could only understand the reason for the “evil” they were experiencing, it would become a blessing in disguise, that was designed to draw them back to the God they had turned away from; for He is the true source of all that is good, the very opposite of “evil.”
+Daniel understood where “all this evil” came from and he blamed himself as well as his people.
+But he was discouraged because the “evil” the Lord permitted to come upon them failed to produce a change in the lives of his people.
+Evidently, they continued practicing iniquity and made no effort to understand why “all this evil” came upon them.
+Therefore, if they could only understand the reason for the “evil” they were experiencing, it would become a blessing in disguise, designed to draw them back to the God they had turned away from.

 Verse 14: Therefore hath the LORD watched upon the evil, and brought it upon us: for the LORD our God is righteous in all his works which he doeth: for we obeyed not his voice.